 It is a great idea!

-It is the perfect starting point and all of the skills you acquire – WordPress, SEO, content marketing, etc. are transferable to ANY online business.
+It is the perfect starting point for beginners and all of the skills you acquire – WordPress, SEO, content development, keyword research, SEO, etc. are transferable to ANY online business.

 There are Two Big-Picture Characteristics of Affiliate Marketing to Consider